Syedaaneesa/sara-sota/README.md

 ## 📬 Contact

-If you need WordPress design, Elementor customization, or complete website development, I’d be happy to help—feel free to get in touch!
+If you’re looking for WordPress design, Elementor customization, or full website development, I’d be glad to assist—don’t hesitate to reach out!

 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com]